 Rare 1981 Susan B Anthony Dollar Error List

-The 1981 Susan B Anthony dollar marks the final year of the coin’s initial production run—a year when minting shifted exclusively to collector sets rather than circulation.
-This scarcity creates unique opportunities for error hunters.
+The 1981 Susan B Anthony dollar marks the final year of the coin’s initial production run — a year when minting shifted exclusively to collector sets rather than circulation.
+This unusual production context means any error that escaped quality control from these sets is exceptionally scarce.

 1. Off-Center Strike Errors

 Authentication focuses on date visibility, which confirms the coin’s year and validates its status as a legitimate mint error.
-These misstrikes appear across all three facilities—Philadelphia, Denver, and San Francisco.
-The limited 1981 mintage amplifies scarcity when combined with off-center striking.
+These misstrikes appear across all three 1981 facilities.
+Current valuations range from $150 to $500 depending on displacement percentage, with examples showing higher off-center percentages while retaining full date visibility commanding the top prices.

 2. Clipped Planchet Errors

-3. Multiple Strike Errors
+4. Multiple Strike Errors

-This error occurs when a planchet becomes trapped between dies and receives additional unintended strikes before ejection.
-The overlapping impressions create ghosted doubling effects where design elements appear in multiple positions with varying rotation angles.
+This error occurs when a planchet becomes trapped between the dies and receives additional unintended strikes before ejection.
+The overlapping impressions create ghosted doubling where design elements appear in multiple positions with varying rotation angles.

-Where To Sell Your 1981 Susan B Anthony Dollar ?
+Where To Sell Your 1981 Susan B Anthony Dollar?

 Now that you understand your 1981 Susan B Anthony Dollar’s potential value, choosing the right selling platform becomes your next priority.
 Each marketplace offers distinct advantages depending on your coin’s condition and rarity.